 A lender can object to the Financial Ombudsman Service reviewing a complaint 6 years after the event complained of.
 Lenders such as Wonga argue that this prevents consumers claiming about loans taken out over 6 years ago.
 However there is a lesser known, alternative rule, which permits a consumer to complain if they became aware of a cause for complaint in the last 3 years.
 Claims Management Companies, such as Allegiant Finance Services, argue that recent heightened awareness of historic payday loan lender malpractice permits consumers to claim for all loans that were unaffordable, regardless of when they were taken out.

 Press Note: Allegiant Finance Services Limited (www.allegiant.co.uk) is the UK’s original dedicated payday loan claims company and has been claiming payday refunds since 2013.
-Proud to be a new era, ethical Claims Management Company, Allegiant does not cold call, text or direct mail, and provides its payday loan claims service at the industry’s lowest fee.
+Proud to be a new era, ethical Claims Management Company, Allegiant does not cold call, text or direct mail.